parvathyvr/openshift-origin-design/README.md

 # OpenShift Console designs
-This repository covers designs for the OpenShift Console, which is separated into sections below.
+the repository covers designs for the OpenShift Console, which is separated into sections below.
 Links to OCM designs are available as well.

 - [Administrator Perspective](http://openshift.github.io/openshift-origin-design/admin-perspective/admin-perspective)
 - [Developer Perspective](http://openshift.github.io/openshift-origin-design/dev-perspective/dev-perspective)